theonlydaleking/typescript-tute/readme.md

 1. When we declare a function on one line and initialise it later.
 2. we want a variable to have a type that can't be inferred
 3. when the function returns any and we need to clarify the value

+#### Any Type
+Avoid using any at all costs.
+The entire idea of typescript is to catch errors.
+It can't do that if you use an any type.

+### Type inference for functions.
+- Will only try figure out the return.
+- you will always have to annotate the inputs.
+- type inference works on the return - but don't ever use it.

+you always define the return type because if you make a mistake (like leave off a return statement) TS will not pick it up

+## Objects annotations.